nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 1. Student requests the list of modules for a batchmate.
 2. Student requests to mark a module complete.
-3. MassLinkers marks the module completed.
+3. Mass Linkers marks the module completed.
    \
    Use case ends.

 **Extensions**
 * 2a.
 The list of modules is empty.
     * a1.
-MassLinkers warns marking a module is invalid.
+Mass Linkers warns marking a module is invalid.
       \
       Use case ends.
 * 2b.
-The module selected is out of range.
+Mass Linkers detects the specified module is invalid (out of range).
     * b1.
-MassLinkers prompts for new module.
+Mass Linkers requests for new module.
     * Step b1 is repeated until a module is found.
       \
       Use case resumes from step 2.

 * *a.
-At any time, Student chooses to close MassLinkers.
+At any time, Student chooses to close Mass Linkers.
     * a1.
-MassLinkers updates the storage file.
+Mass Linkers updates the storage file.
       \
       Use case ends.